jwb475/Earning-Call-Transcript-Project/README.md

 # Methodology
 1. Data Collection: The transcripts of earnings conference calls were obtained from Capital IQ covering a period from 2004 to 2018.
 The data includes nearly 78,000 calls across 4,978 firms.
 The transcripts were separated into 2 sections: Presentation and Question & Answers.
 2. Tagging Interactions: Each speaker's contributions during the Q&A sessions were tagged to identify who is speaking to whom.
 This tagging allows for the construction of interaction terms that represent the dialogue between executives and financial analysts.
+For example, if analyst, Bob Barker, asks the first question he will be tagged as 1.
+The executive answering Barker will also be marked as 1.
-3. Sentiment Analysis: Using the Loughran and McDonald word list, sentiment measures were calculated based on positive, negative, and uncertain words spoken by executives and analysts.
+3. Sentiment Analysis: Using the Loughran and McDonald word list, sentiment measures were calculated based on positive, negative, uncertain, strong modal, and weak modal words spoken by executives and analysts.
 4. Statistical Analysis: A pooled OLS regression model was employed to analyze the impact of gender on sentiment and vagueness in both management discussion (MD) and Q&A sessions.

 # Key Contributions